You are currently viewing Let’s talk Kick-Ass on camera flashes :: South Florida Professional Photographer

 One of the popular wedding and portrait photography “Looks” is known as light and airy.
 In a light and airy image, the entire image has a, well, light and airy look.
 Lot’s of photographers specialize in light and airy.
 The question is, did the photographer shoot light and airy on purpose, or does the photographer have no understanding of exposure.
 Heck the picture already has a washed out wedding gown, why not add a pastel filter, and call it light and airy.
 Yes, some light and airy photographers know what they are doing, but many don’t.

 The QFlash packs a punch, similar to the Metz 60 CT-4, however, it is more of a studio flash that can be mounted directly on the camera.
 That’s how the flash communicates with the camera.
 There are a few pins that connect to the camera and share exposure information with the camera.
 Also the Qflash had a removable flash tube, which is awesome.
 The photographer can use the flash dish to funnel the light directly to the subject, or the photographer could put a diffuser over the dish to soften the light, or the photographer could bounce the flash off a wall, just like the Metz 60CT4.
 There is no forward facing wink flash, so bouncing the flash could result in shadows under the eyes and chin.
 One fantastic option for the Qflash is the bare bulb option.
 With no light dish attached the Qflash has a bulb that sends light in every direction.
 In a ballroom, the bare bulb will scatter light off the walls, ceiling and directly at the subject.
 The result is beautiful even lighting that is a mix of bounce in every direction and some direct lighting, it’s really cool.
+When the sun is directly behind you and recycle time counts a Kick-Ass flashes for the professional photographer is what you need.

 There is a cord, that connects a Quantum battery to the Qflash, and the battery is smaller than the Metz 60CT4 power pack.
 As a professional Florida photographer, I use my Quantum Qflash at times when I need the power.
 Fighting the sun, bounce flash in a ballroom, the Qflash will usually get the job done.